peake100/rogerRabbit-go/README.md

 [abound](<https://www.ribice.ba/golang-rabbitmq-client/>).

-Most of these solutions are overly-fitted to a specific problem (consumer vs producer or involve domain-specific logic), that is prone to data races (can you spot them in the first link?), cumbersome to inject into a production code (do we abort the business logic on an error or try to recover in-place?), and bugs (each solution has its own redial bugs rather than finding them in a single lib where fixes can benefit everyone and community code coverage is high).
+Most of these solutions are overly-fitted to a specific problem (consumer vs producer or involve domain-specific logic), are prone to data races (can you spot them in the first link?), are cumbersome to inject into a production code (do we abort the business logic on an error or try to recover in-place?), and have bugs (each solution has its own redial bugs rather than finding them in a single lib where fixes can benefit everyone and community code coverage is high).

-Nome of this is meant to disparage the above solutions, they likely work great in the code they were created for, but they point to a need that is not being filled by the official driver.
+Nome of this is meant to disparage the above solutions -- they likely work great in the code they were created for -- but they point to a need that is not being filled by the sanctioned driver.
 The nature of the default `*Channel` API encourages solutions that are ill-suited to stateless handlers OR require you to handle retries every place you must interact with the broker.
 Such implementation details can be annoying when writing higher-level business logic and can lead to either unnecessary error returns, bespoke